 Article I: General Policies

-- All submissions should be made via email as an attachment in Microsoft Word format or in the body of the email.
+- All submissions should be made in the body of an email, as an attachment in Microsoft Word, or shared via Google Docs.

 - Submissions should conform to Poly style.
 This means, among other things, that submissions use correct English grammar and spelling.
-The Editorial Board of the Polytechnic reserves the right to edit submissions for reasons of space, clarity, or style.
-More detailed information concerning Poly style is available at the Polytechnic office.
+The Editorial Board of the Polytechnic reserves the right to edit submissions for reasons of clarity or style.
+More detailed information concerning Poly style is available by contacting firstname.lastname@example.org.

 - Opinions expressed in The Polytechnic are not to be taken as representing the official views of Rensselaer Polytechnic Institute, the Rensselaer Union, or of the student body in general.